-- To subscribe shares from the public, going public take time and it is expensive.
+- To subscribe to shares from the public, going public take time and it is expensive.
 Hence, the company has to hire an accountant and underwriter to prepare reports and disclosure of dealings with the company as per SEBI guidelines concerning IPO (initial public offerings).

-- The public limited company faces equity dilution when an owner sells a part of his company’s ownership to public or stranger.
+- The public limited company faces equity dilution when an owner sells a part of his company’s ownership to the public or a stranger.
 Actually, an owner is selling a bit of his current equity position to another person.

-- Loss of management occurs when the public limited company becomes a private limited company because the owner of the company will have no right to make decision separately.
+- Loss of management occurs when the public limited company becomes a private limited company because the owner of the company will have no right to make decisions separately.
 This is because the major shareholders have to be accountable to minor shareholders in company management.

 - As per SEBI’s guidelines, the insider cannot affect the composition of the board of directors of the company.
 Mean, when private limited turns into public limited, the owner has no control in choosing the board of directors.